Design and Optimization of Networks

 Course Contents

-• Management functions: configuration, fault, administration, performance and security management, Management levels: element management, network management, service management, business management.
+•Role of management systems, Introductory management concepts, Management functions: configuration, fault, accounting, performance and security management, Management levels: element management, network management, service management, business management

-• SNMP (Simple Network Management Protocol), Management Information Base (MIB).
+•SNMP Protocol (Simple Network Management Protocol), Management Information Base (MIB), MIB-II

-Furthermore, in the platform eclass / Eudoxos lecture notes and laboratory exercises are posted for the students.
+Furthermore, in the platform eclass /Aristarchus lecture notes and laboratory exercises are posted for the students.

 Recommended Readings